Amelia5p/travel-planner/README.md

 | Edit Profile   |          98  |           100 |             100 | 100 |
 | Delete Profile |          98  |           100 |             100 | 91  |

+## Browser Testing
+The Website was tested on Google Chrome, Firefox, Safari browsers with no issues.

 ## Security Features